massoncheg/forgejo-docs/v1.19/admin/seek-help.md

     ```

 3. Any error messages you are seeing.
-4. When possible, try to replicate the issue on [try.gitea.io](https://try.gitea.io) and include steps so that others can reproduce the issue.
-    - This will greatly improve the chance that the root of the issue can be quickly discovered and resolved.
-5. If you meet slow/hanging/deadlock problems, please report the stack trace when the problem occurs:
+4. If you meet slow/hanging/deadlock problems, please report the stack trace when the problem occurs:
-    1. Enable pprof in `app.ini` and restart Gitea
+    1. Enable pprof in `app.ini` and restart Forgejo

         ```ini
         [server]
         ENABLE_PPROF = true
         ```

-    2. Trigger the bug, when Gitea gets stuck, use curl or browser to visit: `http://127.0.0.1:6060/debug/pprof/goroutine?debug=1` (IP must be `127.0.0.1` and port must be `6060`).
+    2. Trigger the bug, when Forgejo gets stuck, use curl or browser to visit: `http://127.0.0.1:6060/debug/pprof/goroutine?debug=1` (IP must be `127.0.0.1` and port must be `6060`).
     3. If you are using Docker, please use `docker exec -it <container-name> curl "http://127.0.0.1:6060/debug/pprof/goroutine?debug=1"`.
     4. Report the output (the stack trace doesn't contain sensitive data)

-## Bugs

-If you found a bug, please create an [issue on GitHub](https://github.com/go-gitea/gitea/issues).

-## Chinese Support

-Support for the Chinese language is provided at [Our discourse](https://discourse.gitea.io/c/5-category/5) or QQ Group 328432459.